tahsinmurtaj16/ClassScheduling/README.md

 Your job is to propose the best scheduling algorithm to implement in finding the best Class Scheduling solution.
 Your choices of algorithms is using FCFS, Round-Robin, SJF, SRTF, or Priority Scheduling.
 As a hint, you can't use some algorithms, because they are pre-emptive scheduling algorithms.
-Which ones are they?
+For example, you can use FCFS is a non-preemptive algorithm.
+Which ones are non-preemptive?

 ## Input